 How To Trade This Event Risk

-Impact U.S. Advance Retail Sales has had on EUR during the last month
+Impact U.S. Advance Retail Sales has had on USD during the previous month

 What To Look For Before The Release